HealthBioscienceIDEAS/microscopy-novice/episodes/choosing-acquisition-settings.md

 unexpected changes in cell behaviour, morphology and eventually cell death.

 Reducing the effects of photobleaching and phototoxicity requires minimising the light exposure of our samples as much as possible.
-For example, reducing light/laser power, reducing exposure time/dwell time, imaging at lower temporal resolution...
+Light exposure can be reduced through many methods, including reducing light/laser power, reducing exposure time/dwell time, and imaging at lower temporal resolution.

 ## Signal to noise ratio